TheKikGen/MPCLiveXplore-libs/README.md

 ```
 ## TKGL_IAMFORCE

-This is derivative POC based on the anyctrl library allowing hardware identity spoofing.
+A first derivative POC based on the anyctrl library allowed hardware identity.
 I used that to run the [Force MPC application on an MPC Live](https://github.com/TheKikGen/MPC-LiveXplore/wiki/Iamforce-:-a-MPC-Live-like-a-Force-proof-of-concept) connected to a 8x8 pads controlleur.

+The new ImaForce project is based on tkgl_mpcmapper